Catalan State-Proletarian Party

 Catalan State-Proletarian Party (Estat Català-Partit Proletari, EC-PP) was a communist political party in Catalonia, Spain.
-It was formed in 1932 by the left-wing sector of Estat Català (EC), those who did not approve of group merging into the Republican Left of Catalonia.
+Following a 1932 split in Estat Català (EC) over merging into the Republican Left of Catalonia, the left-wing Separatist Force of the Far-Left (Força Separatista d’Extrema Esquerra) sector of the party that opposed the merger formed EC-PP.

 Leaders of EC-PP were Jaume Compte, Ramon Fabregat, Pere Aznar and Artur Cussó.
 EC-PP published L'Insurgent.

 EC-PP made fruitless attempts to rally other forces to join a united party, and, in the end, it launched the Proletarian Catalan Party (January 1934).